GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

 .. code-block:: c

-  colormap               % A [ncolors x 3] matrix with colorvalues in [0-1] range alpha                  % A [ncolors x 1] vector with transparency (alpha) values in [0-1] range (optional) range                  % A [ncolors x 2] matrix with z_low z_high for each 'color' interval bnf                    % A [3 x 3] matrix with color values in [0-1] range for background, foreground, and NaN-nodes minmax                 % A 2 elements vector with [z_min z_max] depth                  % Depth of the CPT (1, 8, 24) hinge                  % The z-value for split colormaps [NaN means no hinge]
+  colormap        % A [ncolors x 3] matrix with colorvalues in [0-1] range alpha           % A [ncolors x 1] vector with transparency (alpha) values in [0-1] range (optional) range           % A [ncolors x 2] matrix with z_low z_high for each 'color' interval minmax          % A 2 elements vector with [z_min z_max] bnf             % A [3 x 3] matrix with color values in [0-1] range for background, foreground, and NaN-nodes depth           % Depth of the CPT (1, 8, 24) hinge           % The z-value for split colormaps [NaN means no hinge] cpt             % model           % Either RGB oy CMYK comment         % Remark (Optional)

 Definition of the *CPT structure* that holds the color palette.